Velko/AoC_2023/README.md

 ------

 After loading the input into array of strings, implemented a row-by-row mirror scanning.
-It's easier, because I can use standard strcmp() function for that.
+It's easier, because I can use standard _strcmp()_ function for that.
 What about columns?
-Felt lazy and wrote routine to transpose the array.
-Now the columns are converted to rows and I can reuse same row-by-row scanner.
+Felt lazy and wrote routine to transpose the array instead.
+Now the columns are converted to rows (and vice versa) and I can reuse same row-by-row scanner.

 Part 2
 ------